Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 Before DreamWorks brought us many memorable characters like Shrek, Hiccup & Toothless, Po, Alex, and Poppy, there was once a time when Moses, Tulio & Miguel, Spirit, and Sinbad existed.
 To put this in layman's terms, DreamWorks was a very different company compared to the studio today.
-They once developed hand-drawn animated films in the late 1990s and early 2000s to compete with Disney.
-However, once computer animated films became popular, thanks to Pixar and their own classic Shrek, DreamWorks decided to quit on hand-drawn animation after Sinbad: Legend of the Seven Seas bombed...till they released the 2018 short film Bird Karma.
-Over the years, their hand-drawn works have gathered huge followings where both Prince of Egypt and Road to El Dorado are considered underrated gems.
-While it is appreciative that their forgotten projects are getting the recognition they deserve, it is becoming randomly experimental when the company decided to make a spin-off based on their properties.
+It once developed hand-drawn animated films in the late 1990s and early 2000s to compete with Disney.
+However, once computer-animated films became popular, thanks to Pixar and its own classic Shrek, DreamWorks decided to quit hand-drawn animation after Sinbad: Legend of the Seven Seas bombed...till it released the 2018 short film Bird Karma.

 A Netflix spin-off television series, Spirit Riding Free, was created where it not only shifted from 2D to CGI but became a hit among new audiences and ran for eight seasons.
-Logically, DreamWorks believes that making a movie based on that particular series would give it more attention...and they decided to make it theatrical as well.
+Logically, DreamWorks believes that making a movie based on that particular series would give it more attention...and it decided to make it theatrical as well.
 Sounds risky, I know.
-Then again, the movie's production was outsourced with a low-budget, similarly to Captain Underpants: The First Epic Adventure, so there they may be some hope...or not.
+Then again, the movie's production was outsourced with a low budget, similarly to Captain Underpants: The First Epic Adventure, so there may be some hope...or not.

 When a young girl (voiced by Isabella Merced) moves to a rural town and befriends a wild mustang, she and her new friends must save his herd from horse wranglers.